Tree squirrel: As game

 Squirrels are sometimes hunted as game animals, whether for their fur or as food.
 In the Middle Ages the red squirrel was hunted for its blue-gray winter coat, traditionally called vair, which now lends its name to a heraldic fur.
 The hairs from squirrel tails are prized in fly fishing when tying fishing flies.

 In the US

 In many areas of the US, squirrels are still hunted for food, as they were historically.
 Recipes calling for squirrel even appear in cookbooks, including James Beard's American Cookery and pre-1997 copies of The Joy of Cooking.
 Squirrel meat can be substituted for rabbit or chicken in many recipes and was an ingredient in the original recipe for Brunswick stew, a popular dish in various parts of the Southern US.
-Other similar stews were also based on squirrel meat, including burgoo and Southern Illinois chowder.
+Other similar stews were also based on squirrel meat, often alongside other small game such as wild rabbit, including burgoo and Southern Illinois chowder.

 Although squirrel meat is low in fat content, unlike most game meat it has been found by the American Heart Association to be high in cholesterol.

 Squirrels Unlimited host a World Championship Squirrel cook-off each year in Bentonville, Arkansas.